Introspection in Psychology: Self-Examination and

 For educators, developing introspection in the classroom can lead to improved academic outcomes and overall well-being.
 By incorporating strategies such as journaling, think-alouds, and self-questioning, teachers can help students develop the introspective skills they need to become self-regulated, effective, and lifelong learners.

-As research continues to explore the benefits of introspection, it is clear that this practice has a significant role to play in education and psychology.
+As research continues to explore the benefits of introspection, it is clear that this practise has a significant role to play in education and psychology.
 By promoting self-awareness and reflection, we can helps students to take control of their learning and reach their full potential.